MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-library.md

 ### Backwards compatibility

-Once you start referencing `@microsoft/teams-js@2.0.0` (or later) from an existing Teams app, you'll see deprecation warnings for any code calling APIs that have changed.
+Once you start referencing `@microsoft/teams-js@2.0.0` (or later) from an existing Teams app, you see deprecation warnings for any code calling APIs that have changed.

 An API translation layer (mapping v.1 to v.2 TeamsJS API calls) is provided to enable existing Teams apps to continue working in Teams until they're able to update application code to use the TeamsJS v.2 API patterns.